Have you ever thought that education could be much more than it currently is?

 Sure, we know that many different leadership and coach training programs show up on a Google search.

-But of those programs, how many specialize in preparing educational leaders and coaches to transcend the complexity of their job?
+But of those programs, how many are ICF Level 2 Accredited, and specialize in preparing educational leaders and coaches to transcend the complexity of their job?

 The current state of most coach training in education leaves much to be desired.
 Consider the following:

 - Commissioned by the Gates Foundation, Brown, Stroh, Fouts, and Baker (2005) found that, “The large majority of coaching programs in education appear to be a-theoretical in nature . . . it was rare that an organization presented a specific theoretical model that structured their coaching work” (p.
 114).

 - Current educational coach preparation lacks rigor in training and monitoring of coaches and coaching programs (Brown, Stroh, Fouts, & Baker, 2005; Burkins, & Ritchie, 2007; International Reading Association, 2004; Reiss, 2007).

 - Individuals without any type of coach training or known level of coaching competence often call themselves coaches (Brantley, 2007; Terrell & Hughes, 2008).

 - Making matters worse, many inexperienced coaches are simply thrown into their positions without any training at all.
 Our research (Norwood & Burke, 2020, 2013, 2011) revealed that principals may appoint individuals to positions as school coaches, or teachers may step into coaching positions, simply because they are strong teachers and are respected by their peers.